 The School of Medicine, established in 1965 and renamed the Michael G. DeGroote School of Medicine in 2004, offers major programs in undergraduate, postgraduate and graduate medical education.
 The clinical programs use not only the teaching hospital and ambulatory care and research facilities at the McMaster University Medical Centre division of Hamilton Health Sciences, but also the clinical teaching units at several of the major Hamilton hospitals and community health-care centres.

 The Undergraduate Medical Program for the MD degree was initiated in 1969, graduating its ﬁrst students in May 1972.
-In August 2014, 203 students will be admitted to the program.
+Currently, 203 students will be admitted to the program.

 Waterloo Regional and Niagara Regional Campuses